-Fact: While there are a range of views around the reintroduction of a universal student services and amenities fee, universities, student organisations and campus service providers have consistently argued for some mechanism to ensure that student experience is supported through the provision of services, programmes and activities.
-There is a significant body of research that a strong campus culture assists in enhancing student engagement – a critical component of students’ academic success.
+While there was a range of views around the reintroduction of a universal student services and amenities fee, universities, student organisations and campus service providers have consistently argued for some mechanism to ensure that student experience is supported through the provision of services, programmes and activities.
+There is a significant body of research that indicates that a strong campus culture assists in enhancing student engagement – a critical component of students’ academic success.

-The SSAF was brought in to recognise the importance of campus life and activity to people’s University experience.
-The importance of offering advocacy and legal services, childcare and other support services; but also the importance of big events, clubs and societies, bands, orientation weeks and everything else in between!
+The SSAF was introduced to recognise the importance of campus life and activity to students’ University experience.
+This reflects the importance of offering advocacy and legal services, childcare and other support services; but also the importance of big events, clubs and societies, bands, orientation weeks and everything else in between!

 All of this gives students the chance to get involved and make friends, learn new skills, participate in student theatre, and many, many other activities; to make going to University a memorable and enduring experience.

-If you have any other suggestions for services and activities that the Union could be offering at the outer campuses, we’d love to hear them.
-Please email here!
+If you have any other suggestions for services and activities that UMSU could be offering at the outer campuses, we’d love to hear them.
+Please contact us here!

-Fact: We offer grants to off-campus groups for activities or initiatives – for more information or to apply – please email us.
+We also offer grants to off-campus groups for activities or initiatives.
+For more information or to apply, please email us here.

 The University has allocated a proportion of SSAF funds for programs, services and infrastructure at non-Parkville campuses.
 If you have an idea about how the University should spend this money then we can help you in developing a proposal and navigating the process of the University’s administration.